RepositoriesForOScode/BasicCPUcontrole/README.md

-the goal of this program is to make the cpu wait before printing the input that the user enters into the command line.
-This is a form of cpu controle. if the user enters nothing than an error message is output
+this program is a small and simple way of conroling your computers cpu.
+How it works is that it makes your cpu wait a certain amount of time to produce the output of the program.
+In this case we make it wait 10 seconds to produce the output at the terminal instead of immediately as the program is run.